Genetics and Deafness - Usher Syndrome

 The symptoms of retinal disease follow this pattern in Usher syndrome but may be somewhat different in other conditions discussed later.
 In all cases, both rods and cones deteriorate, but the timing may be different.

 Hearing Loss in Usher Syndrome

 The hearing loss is profound in Type 1.
 Many people with this type of Usher syndrome say they get little or no benefit from hearing aids.
 In general, young children who have had cochlear implants do well.
+However, the success rate of cochlear implants has not been studied specific to each genetic type.
+While there is no reason to expect differences, it has not been scientifically established that all Usher I types respons equally to cochlear implants.
 The majority of older people with Usher I use sign language as their primary mode of communication and are culturally deaf.